Warren, Michigan: Culture and recreation

-In 2003 the city built a brand new Community Center where the old Warren High School was.
+In 2003 the city built a new community center where the old Warren High School had been.

 There is also a nine-member Cultural Commission.

 Universal Mall, an enclosed shopping mall, was built in the city in 1965.
 In 2009, it was demolished for a new outdoor shopping center.

-The Italian American Cultural Society (IACS) had been located in Warren for a 20-year period.
+The Italian American Cultural Society (IACS) was located in Warren for 20 years.
 In 2004 it moved to its current location in Clinton Township.
 Its previous location was sold to a charter school in July 2004.

+Transportation

+Conrail Shared Assets Operations provides freight rail service to Warren.

+Suburban Mobility Authority for Regional Transportation provides bus service to Warren.